MINUS-1ONE/Cores-SweRV-RV64IMFDCB-DUAL/README.md

 while in a work directory:

-1. Set the RV_ROOT environment variable to the root of the SweRV directory structure.
+1. Set the RV64_ROOT environment variable to the root of the SweRV directory structure.
 Example for bash shell:
-    `export RV_ROOT=/path/to/swerv`
+    `export RV64_ROOT=/path/to/swerv`
 Example for csh or its derivatives:
-    `setenv RV_ROOT /path/to/swerv`
+    `setenv RV64_ROOT /path/to/swerv`

 1. Create your specific configuration